-Currently enrolled degree-seeking student at any of the 16 universities in the UNC system can cross-register for online courses through UNC Online.
-Visit http://courses.northcarolina.edu to search and register for courses.
-(Click here if you are not a UNC system degree seeking student and would like to register for courses.)
+Currently enrolled degree-seeking part-time and full-time UNC system students are permitted to cross-register for web-based courses through UNC Online.
+Please visit http://courses.northcarolina.edu to search and register for courses.
+(Click here if you are not a UNC system student and/or not a degree-seeking student and would like to learn more about registering for courses.)

 HOME CAMPUS POLICIES